cortesi/modd/README.md

 All prep commands in a block are run in order before any daemons are restarted.
 If any prep command exits with an error, execution stops.

-There following variables are automatically generated for prep commands
+The following variables are automatically generated for prep commands

 Variable      | Meaning
 ------------- | -------